ralupopa/EXAMPLES-NewInputSystem--RollABall-CSharp/README.md

 This project does not contain a build.
 In order to run tests need to:
-- instrument app (load AlTester Unity SDK as package in Unity Editor)
+- instrument app (load AltTester Unity SDK as package in Unity Editor)
 - build application with desired target platform (e.g.: Standalone Windows)

 ## Pre-requisites